Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 ### Receivers
 These can get super janky when using non-default parts so watch out.
 - **Vertically Challenged Bolter Receiver**: Spearhead Boltgun  \
+&emsp; Variants  \
+&emsp; &emsp; Smol Bolter (RAW): Receiver is squished, as well as everything else connected automatically   \
+&emsp; &emsp; Smol Bolter: Only receiver is squished, with some manual adjustments   \
 &emsp; Makes the gun and magazine vertically shorter.
-This one is just janky all around.
-Use with the 'Cadia' Complaint grips from the MT plugin.
+This one is just janky all around.  \
+&emsp; To avoid arrest, use with the 'Cadia' Complaint grips from the MT plugin.

+> [!WARNING]
+>
+> KNOWN ISSUE: The RAW versions have unusable scopes.
+There's way too many scopes to manually fix, considering that this attachment was made as a joke.
+They work fine on the other variants (those have fucky barrels outside of the defaults)

 - **Bolt Action Helbore Receivers**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns  \
 &emsp; Adds a grip to the back to mimic a bolt
 - **MAS-49 Helbore Receivers**: Infantry/Braced/Vigilant Autoguns, Helbore Lasguns  \